-In this episode of The Confessional, the showrunner of A&E and FYI’s Married at First Sight writes about producing the show, how people respond to it on social media, and more.
+In this episode of The Confessional, the showrunner of A&E and FYI’s Married at First Sight, Sam Dean, writes about producing the show, how people respond to it on social media, and more.

 This television experiment pushes all of my expectations as a producer in the most glorious ways, because it’s raw and unpredictable.
 Married at First Sight evokes a provocative reaction and curiosity in all of us when we learn the premise for the first time.
 We now live in a society where traditional rules regarding dating no longer apply.